Meet Marika

 Ecological Embodiment

 Society may have removed itself from the land, but the land is still within all of us.
 Ecological embodiment is about nurturing these relationships with the ecology around us.
 I believe that most of our physical/emotional/spiritual imbalances can be remedied with the plants that nurture a vibrant ecosystem here in the Pacific Northwest.
 Plants for people who share the same land.
-Instead of sourcing herbs from all around the world, I primarily work with wild-harvested plants in WA & OR and plants from local, organic and/or regenerative certified farms.
+Instead of sourcing herbs from all around the world, I primarily work with plants both organically/regeneratively grown and sustainably wildcrafted here in WA & OR.
 On a more emotional/spiritual level, I have developed the framework of “ecological embodiment” as a way of describing a process of somatic/energetic resonance between our bodies and the land through intentional, mindful practices.

 Land Stewardship